martppa/omni-mvi/README.md

 }
 ```

-Please note you can set the starting state for your intent at testing by setting `from` parameter.
+Please note you can set the starting state for your intent at testing by setting `withState` parameter.

 ### Infix
 Use the `infix` functions group to declare how many states or effect.
 You can use it in both ways: